Create or participate in a marketing/outreach/incentive program to promote/achieve residential energy/water use reduction and energy efficiency.

 Adopt environmentally preferable purchasing policies and practices to improve health and environmental outcomes.

-Establish a local purchasing preference and, working with a local business association, develop a list of locally-produced products and suppliers for common purchases.
+Establish purchasing preferences that support local, Minority, Disability, and Women-Owned businesses and, working with a local business association, develop a list of locally-produced products and suppliers for common purchases.

 Lower the environmental footprint of meetings and events in the city.